search icon

 I guess this is a bit of a weird one, but sometimes I’d just wander and use any room that was empty.
 It might not be the best idea for a long study session, but it could definitely work for a short hour or so.
 People will start to come in when it is time for classes, but sometimes, you might just hit the jackpot when the room is empty for several hours!
 If it is not, then just move along when people stream in and set out to find another empty room!

-Finding a place to study when you’re at uni can be hard and filled with distractions, but with this handy dandy list of places, you won’t have any excuses to not study by saying there aren’t any spaces in the library!
+Finding a place to free study spot in London when you’re at uni can be hard and filled with distractions, but with this handy guide, you won’t have any excuses to not study by saying there aren’t any spaces in the library!
 People often say they spend hours in the library but still do not get anything done, and if that’s you, then perhaps you should find somewhere else to go.
-The library might be a good place to study, but it certainly isn’t the best!
+The library might be a good place to study, but it certainly isn’t the best or only option.

 Related Content